The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Nitrogen

-The formation of a large amount of nitrogen N 2 is due to the oxidation of the ammonia-hydrogen atmosphere by molecular oxygen O 2, which began to come from the surface of the planet as a result of photosynthesis, starting from 3 billion years ago.
-Nitrogen N 2 is also released into the atmosphere as a result of the denitrification of nitrates and other nitrogen-containing compounds.
+The formation of a large amount of nitrogen N2 is due to the oxidation of the ammonia-hydrogen atmosphere by molecular oxygen O2, which began to come from the surface of the planet as a result of photosynthesis, starting 3 billion years ago.
+Nitrogen N2 is also released into the atmosphere as a result of denitrification of nitrates and other nitrogen-containing compounds.
 Nitrogen is oxidized by ozone to NO in the upper atmosphere.

-Nitrogen N 2 enters into reactions only under specific conditions (for example, during a lightning discharge).
-Oxidation of molecular nitrogen by ozone during electrical discharges is used in small quantities in the industrial production of nitrogen fertilizers.
-It can be oxidized with low energy consumption and converted into a biologically active form by cyanobacteria (blue-green algae) and nodule bacteria that form rhizobial symbiosis with legumes, the so-called. green manure.
+Nitrogen N 2 reacts only under specific conditions (for example, during a lightning discharge).
+The oxidation of molecular nitrogen by ozone during electrical discharges is used in small quantities in the industrial production of nitrogen fertilizers.
+Cyanobacteria (blue-green algae) and nodule bacteria that form rhizobial symbiosis with leguminous plants, the so-called, can oxidize it with low energy consumption and convert it into a biologically active form. green manure.

 Oxygen

-The composition of the atmosphere began to change radically with the advent of living organisms on Earth, as a result of photosynthesis, accompanied by the release of oxygen and the absorption of carbon dioxide.
-Initially, oxygen was spent on the oxidation of reduced compounds - ammonia, hydrocarbons, the ferrous form of iron contained in the oceans, etc. At the end of this stage, the oxygen content in the atmosphere began to grow.
+The composition of the atmosphere began to change radically with the appearance of living organisms on Earth, as a result of photosynthesis, accompanied by the release of oxygen and the absorption of carbon dioxide.
+Initially, oxygen was spent on the oxidation of reduced compounds - ammonia, hydrocarbons, ferrous form of iron contained in the oceans, etc. At the end of this stage, the oxygen content in the atmosphere began to increase.
 Gradually, a modern atmosphere with oxidizing properties formed.
-Since this caused serious and abrupt changes in many processes occurring in the atmosphere, lithosphere and biosphere, this event was called the Oxygen catastrophe.
+Since this caused serious and abrupt changes in many processes occurring in the atmosphere, lithosphere and biosphere, this event was called the Oxygen Catastrophe.

 Air pollution

-Recently, man has begun to influence the evolution of the atmosphere.
-The result of his activities was a constant significant increase in the content of carbon dioxide in the atmosphere due to the combustion of hydrocarbon fuels accumulated in previous geological epochs.
+Recently, humans have begun to influence the evolution of the atmosphere.
+The result of his activities was a constant significant increase in the content of carbon dioxide in the atmosphere due to the combustion of hydrocarbon fuels accumulated in previous geological eras.
 Huge amounts of CO 2 are consumed during photosynthesis and absorbed by the world's oceans.
-This gas enters the atmosphere due to the decomposition of carbonate rocks and organic substances of plant and animal origin, as well as due to volcanism and human production activities.
-Over the past 100 years, the content of CO 2 in the atmosphere has increased by 10%, with the main part (360 billion tons) coming from fuel combustion.
-If the growth rate of fuel combustion continues, then in the next 200-300 years the amount of CO 2 in the atmosphere will double and may lead to global climate change.
+This gas enters the atmosphere due to the decomposition of carbonate rocks and organic substances of plant and animal origin, as well as due to volcanism and human industrial activity.
+Over the past 100 years, the content of CO 2 in the atmosphere has increased by 10%, with the bulk (360 billion tons) coming from fuel combustion.
+If the growth rate of fuel combustion continues, then in the next 200-300 years the amount of CO 2 in the atmosphere will double and could lead to global climate change.

-Aerosol pollution of the atmosphere is caused both by natural causes (volcanic eruption, dust storms, entrainment of sea water droplets and plant pollen, etc.) and by human economic activity (mining of ores and building materials, fuel combustion, cement production, etc.).
-Intense large-scale removal of solid particles into the atmosphere is one of the possible causes of climate change on the planet.
+Aerosol pollution of the atmosphere is caused by both natural causes (volcanic eruptions, dust storms, entrainment of drops of sea water and plant pollen, etc.) and human economic activities (mining ores and building materials, burning fuel, making cement, etc.).
+Intense large-scale release of particulate matter into the atmosphere is one of the possible causes of climate change on the planet.

 see also